MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordListBuilder.md

 [NegativeKeywordListOperation](./NegativeKeywordListOperation.md)|An operation object that you use to check whether the list was successfully added.

 ## <a name="withname-string-name-"></a>withName(string name)
-Sets the name of the negative keyword list.
+Sets this negative keyword list's name.

 ### Arguments
 |Name|Type|Description|